 Studies included in MASTIF

-Previously published studies were incorporated provided that they offer one or both data types having a direct connection to individual tree-year production.
-The most common reason for excluding a study was the absence of raw data.
-Observations that connect with whole-tree-yr fecundity are essential; we cannot extract tree-year production from averages per tree, averages per trap or stand, or coefficients of variation.
-There are many studies in the literature based on tree-year observations for which we could not obtain the original data.
+Previously published studies incorporated into the project offer one or both of the two data types.
+Both have a direct connection to individual tree-year production, here termed crop-count and seed-trap data.
+Observations must connect with whole-tree fecundity for a given year; we cannot extract tree-year production from studies that provide only averages per tree, averages per trap or stand, or coefficients of variation.
 Some MASTIF collaborations began with discussions on data availability from published studies.

-Some studies have observations at the tree-year scale that do not connect to tree-year production.
-Some fine studies based on tree counts obtained in ways that do not directly connect to whole tree production had to be excluded.
-For example, counts per observation time provide a valuable relative estimate for changing production by an individual tree, but they cannot be connected to total crop production by the tree.
+Some studies have observations at the tree-year scale that do not connect to tree-year production and had to be excluded.
+For example, count per observation time provides a valuable relative estimate for changing production by an individual tree.
+However, it cannot be connected to total crop production by the tree.

 Seed trap studies that lack location information either for traps or trees do not allow for estimates of fecundity.